crocs-muni/javacard-curated-list/README.md

 ### e-Health
 #### (needs further inspection)
+- [Electronic health card](https://github.com/gabriellewp/eHealthCard) _[**needs inspection** : last commit 2016]_ <br>
+eHealth card implementation
+- [HealthCard: JavaCard + JML specs](https://sourceforge.net/projects/healthcard/) _[**needs inspection** : last commit 2014]_ <br>
+Prototype of a Java Card application for smart cards and its client application.
+It was developed with the support of JML (Java Modeling Language) used to formally specify the requirements for developing the HealthCard application in Java Card.
+- [EGKfeuer](https://github.com/elnin0815/EGKfeuer) _[**needs inspection** : last commit 2016]_ <br>
+A project to read the German health insurance card (Elektronische Gesundheitskarte (EGK)), transform the read data to FHIR@copy; ressources, and send them to a choosable FHIR Endpoint

 ### NDEF tags
+- [JavaCard NDEF Applet](https://github.com/promovicz/javacard-ndef) _[**mature** : last commit 2015]_ <br>
+This project contains a JavaCard applet acting as an NFC NDEF Tag.
+It is intended as a convenience applet, allowing storage of an NDEF record on a smartcard to direct the user to a relevant host-device application, such as a smartphone app related to the card or a web page for which the card serves as an authorization token.
+Data can be preloaded at install time using standards-compliant methods so that this generic applet can be used in different use cases without modification.

 #### (needs further inspection)
+- [JavaCard NDEF application](https://github.com/slomo/ndef-javacard) _[**needs inspection** : last commit 2014]_ <br>
+JavaCard applet for speaking NDEF.
+Implementation of the NDEF Nfc-Forum specification for JavaCard 2.2.1.
+The aim is to support sending of urls to smartphones, and provoiding only compile time writeability.
+- [Pico NDEF Applet](https://github.com/MpicoSys/PicoLabel/tree/master/scc_applet/Pico_NDEF/src/org/aispring/javacard/ndef) _[**needs inspection** : last commit 2017]_ <br>

 ### Bitcoin wallets
 #### (needs further inspection)